Independent External Decision-Makers

 Dennis Callihoo, Edmonton

-Dennis Callihoo, Q.C. is a lawyer with experience in the areas of General Practice, In House Counsel, First Nations Governance and Adjudication.
+Dennis Callihoo, K.C. is a lawyer with experience in the areas of General Practice, In House Counsel, First Nations Governance and Adjudication.
 He is a graduate of the University of Alberta and of Osgoode Hall Law School (1989).
 He served as a Senator for the University of Alberta including a six-year term with the Council for Aboriginal Initiatives.
-He also has served on numerous community Boards including the Legal Aid Society of Alberta, the Boyle Street Community Co-op, Alberta Council of Women's Shelters, and the Edmonton Community Legal Centre.
-He also currently serves as a Board member of the Ermineskin Women's Shelter Society, and the Foundation of Administrative Justice.
+He also has served on numerous community Boards including the Legal Aid Society of Alberta, the Boyle Street Community Co-op, Alberta Council of Women's Shelters, the Edmonton Community Legal Centre, and the Foundation of Administrative Justice.
+He also currently serves as a Board member of the Ermineskin Women's Shelter Society.
 He was appointed as an Independent External Decision Maker in September 2019.

 Al Hilton, Regina